ktap/ktap/doc/tutorial.md

 # Overhead/Performance

-* ktap has a much shorter startup time than SystemTap (try the helloword script).
+* ktap has a much shorter startup time than SystemTap (try the helloworld script).
 * ktap has a smaller memory footprint than SystemTap
 * Some scripts show that ktap has a little lower overhead than SystemTap (we chose two scripts to compare, function profile, stack profile.